Kitware/trame/docs/content/docs/trame_roadmap_intro.md

-# Trame v2
+# Trame

-Trame v2 is not changing the ideas and concepts that made trame what it is.
-This new version is really focusing on a more powerful and refined suite for creating Python applications while supporting many deployment types.
-Trame now supports desktop, client/server, cloud services, and Jupyter notebook without changing any code.
+Trame is not changing the ideas and concepts across versions that made trame what it is.
+Each version is all about refining its suite for creating Python applications while supporting many deployment types.
+Trame supports desktop, client/server, cloud services, and Jupyter notebook without changing any code.

 ![trame](/trame/images/trame-architecture.jpg)